-The millage is the rate at which property taxes are levied on property.
+The millage is the rate at which property taxes are levied on the property.
 A mill is 1/1000 of a dollar.
-Property taxes are computed by multiplying the taxable value of the property by the number of mills levied.
-This is calculated by the Beaufort County Finance Department.
+Property taxes are computed by multiplying the property's taxable value by the number of mills levied.

 How is property tax calculated?